 Back to the “But Nasty, our engineers won’t ever talk with customers” mentality.
 If we instill the belief that the engineer isn’t going to talk with customers, then guess what?
 Engineers are not going to want to talk with customers!
-They will never develop into engineers that CAN talk to customers, represent us at conferences, or sit behind a booth providing tech chops as they back up the sales team.
+They will never develop into engineers that CAN talk to customers, represent us at conferences, or sit in a booth providing tech chops as they back up the sales team.

 When I hear from an employee that they don’t need a business card because they don’t speak to customers, upon asking a few more questions, I usually discover that they are really just trying to save the company time, money and hassle.
-Its not a hassle, it’s worth the time and business cards are relatively cheap.
+It’s not a hassle, it’s worth the time and business cards are relatively cheap.

-Employees with business cards are literally doing the company a favor by representing themselves in a professional manner and giving potential customers, candidates and vendors a way to contact you.
+Employees with business cards are literally doing the company a favor by representing themselves in a professional manner and giving potential customers, candidates, and vendors a way to contact you.

 Like all companies, we try to hire smart people.
 These smart peeps know and hang out with other smart peeps.
 Yes, we have hired them and we made it easy to take the first step because the candidate was handed a business card with contact information.